 The breeding songbird data collected through the survey is housed in eBird and will be used to validate the Western Governors Association Crucial Habitat Assessment Tool distribution models and update the WDFW Priority Habitat Species database.
 Ultimately, the Sagebrush Songbird Survey project will inform large-scale conservation projects and help wildlife values become incorporated into multi-state land use, transportation, and energy and climate planning.

-If you’re a new volunteer, please select a training session on either March 25 in Kirkland or April 7 in Kittitas County and RSVP to the local leaders listed below.
+If you’re a new volunteer, please select a training session either March in Puget Sound & Tri-Cities or April 7 in Kittitas County and RSVP to the local leaders listed below.

 Questions?
 Please contact Christi Norman, Program Director, Audubon Washington.